RobertWesner/YouTube-Play-All/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](../../raw/main/LICENSE.txt).
+This project is licensed under the [MIT License](../../raw/main/LICENSE.txt).